 Sing, dance, and have fun!
 You might be surprised to hear that you are your child's most important music teacher right now—and it doesn't matter whether you think of yourself a great singer or dancer.
 Young children develop dispositions for certain behaviors, including learning to love music, by observing and imitating their loved ones.
 Simply by participating enthusiastically during class and playing with the ideas at home, you'll give your children the modeling they need to learn to love to make music.
-Please wait to socialize or use your cell phone until after class and instead help us create a music-only environment.
+A unique aspect of our program is our take home materials and this allows you to continue the fun and learning throughout the week.

 Children's responses depend on their most dominant learning style and temperament as well as their age and developmental level.
 Some might follow the teacher right away.
 Many will simply want to watch and absorb, particularly in the first few weeks of class.
 Some might crawl or toddle around; others are stimulated by the music and respond more actively, running, jumping, or dancing.
 All are perfectly natural responses to the new, musically rich environment.
 Throughout the semester, your teacher will help you tune in to how your child learns best so you can support their music development in class and at home.
 Feel free to ask if you have questions!

 A unique aspect of our program are our take home materials.
 This allows families to cotninue the fun and learning throughout the week.
 Play your songs at home and in the car frequently, especially during the first few weeks of class.
 Make it available to the music available for your child to listen to while she is playing or before nap or bedtime.
 Create your Family Music Zone® account and download the Hello Everybody app for digital versions of the songs and more activity ideas to try!